 What Kinds of Injuries Occur at 24 Hour Fitness?

-Injuries at 24 Hour Fitness clubs may include minor things like bruises and scrapes, or more serious harm, including fractures, concussions, dislocations, and sprains.
+24 Hour Fitness accidents may include minor things like bruises and scrapes, or more serious harm, including fractures, concussions, dislocations, and sprains.
 In the worst cases, they may be fatal or lead to permanent disabilities such as amputation, paralysis, or brain damage.

 One common cause of 24 Hour Fitness injuries involves equipment.